Into Digital Transformation

 Easy introductions into selected aspects of digitalisation

-For educators and teachers in different contexts of formal and non-formal education
+For educators or teachers in different contexts of education

 Work under Transformation